 RULES & REGULATIONS FOR THE LONG LAKE LUTHERAN CHURCH CEMETERY

-I. The original cemetery and the second addition of the cemetery are both located at the southeast corner of the southwest quarter section 26 township 37 range 11 west of Washburn County, Wisconsin and shall be known as the Long Lake Lutheran Church Cemetery and the rules and regulations hereby adopted shall become effective and in full operation as of August 1, 2011 and revised on May 7, 2020.
+I. The original cemetery and the second addition of the cemetery are both located at the southeast corner of the southwest quarter section 26 township 37 range 11 west of Washburn County, Wisconsin and shall be known as the Long Lake Lutheran Church (LLLC) Cemetery and the rules and regulations hereby adopted shall become effective and in full operation as of August 1, 2011 and revised on October 1, 2020.

 II.
 The management of said cemetery shall be provided by the Operations chairperson of the Long Lake Lutheran Church council.
 The Operations chairperson of the Long Lake Lutheran Church council shall act as caretaker of the cemetery unless otherwise appointed.
 Appointed cemetery sexton(s) will report to the Operations chairperson.